claudia-bonitatibus/idm245/README.md

 # idm245
-Woodland Scavengers is a web game built in JavaScript using the Phaser framework.
+Woodland Scavengers is a web game built with JavaScript using the Phaser framework.
 I created all of the assets using Adobe Illustrator.